 |Abra Grande, 2.6 mi.
 East of Central Las Terrenas||Hispaniola|

-Glance through the following chart to see 2 firms that offer snorkeling related services.
+The following chart lists some information regarding two firms that offer snorkeling related services.

 |(809) 468-4055||Abra Grande, 2.5 mi.
 East of Central Las Terrenas|